-Travel to and from BRUSSELS
+Travel to BRUSSELS

 Confusingly, Brussels is served by two airports; Brussels Airport – Zaventem and Brussels South Charleroi Airport.
 Watch out for this if you fly with budget airlines such as Ryanair as they fly into Charleroi airport.
 Charleroi lies 46 km south of the city as opposed to Brussels Airport that’s only 12 km to the north east.
 Train is one of your best options for travel between the city and Brussels Airport – Zaventem.
 A single trip will cost you about 8.80 euro and takes just under 20 minutes to Brussels Central Station.
 You can buy tickets at the station.

 Also be aware that Brussels has three main train stations; Brussels Central Station, Brussels Midi/Zuid Station and Brussels Noord.
 Make sure you find out what’s closest to your hotel.
 If you are travelling to Brussels by intercity train from e.g. Amsterdam you’ll most likely travel into Brussels Midi station.
 I find the trainline.eu website pretty useful for train times.